Bunxny/Compiler/README.md

 # Compiler in C++

 ## Overview
-This compiler is designed in C++ and translates a simplified, tiger-like programming language into Haverford Educational RISC Architecture ([HERA](http://www.haverford.edu/resources/software/HERA/index.html)) assembly code which can be executed on the HERA-C simulator.
+This compiler is designed in C++ and translates a simplified tiger-like programming language into Haverford Educational RISC Architecture ([HERA](http://www.haverford.edu/resources/software/HERA/index.html)) assembly code which can be executed on the HERA-C simulator.
 Framework for this project was provided by David Wonacott as part of the curriculum for H350 Compiler Design, and the rest of the work was completed by Anna Nguyen and Abbi Marmer-Adams.
 It demonstrates not only compiler design, but also data structure creation, management and traversal, as well as error handling, code generation, and rigorous testing.

 ## Features